iyegoroff/kendo-multi-calendar/README.md

 ## Tests

-TODO
+Tested with Zombie.js.

 ## Contributing

-Add unit tests for any new or changed functionality.
+Add tests for any new or changed functionality.